malyzajko/daisy/README.md

   * Polynomial approximation of floating-point elementary functions is available through the `--metalibm --codegen --lang=C` flags!

   * Daisy now also has an online interface: http://daisy.mpi-sws.org/!

 ## First steps

-Note you need to have ***at most*** Java 8 and SBT version 0.13.
+Note you need to have ***at most*** Java 8.

 Daisy is set up to work with the [simple build tool (sbt)](http://www.scala-sbt.org/).
-Once you have sbt (version 0.13*!), type in daisy's home directory:
+Once you have sbt, type in daisy's home directory:
 ```
 $ sbt
 ```